aaronbloomfield/slp/docs/github-webhook.md

 ```
 5. Try calling it: the URL will be something like `http://server/team/github-hook.php` -- it should work.
 If not, then you will need to figure out what went wrong -- and the details for that are in the apache2 error log.
 To view this on the course server, enter `view-apache2-log`.
 Keep this command running (perhaps by running with `view-apache2-log &`), as it will print out new entries to the error log as they appear.
 If you are on your own machine, or you have the appropriate access, you can run `tail -f /var/log/apache2/error.log` instead (possibly with a ` &` at the end).

 6. You then enter a webhook (under the repository's settings, select "webhooks & services").
-For repositories that are part of the organization (such as the https://github.com/uva-slp repos), only the course administrator (i.e., the course instructor) can enable web hooks.
+For repositories that are part of the organization (such as the https://github.com/uva-slp repos), only the course administrator (i.e., the course instructor) can enable web hooks, so send him/her the URL of your web hook script.
 Enter the URL, in the previous paragraph, of your webhook.
 Now, every time that github receives a push from anybody, it will call that webhook, which will update the website.

 7. Do a test commit to make sure it works, and then push that commit.